End of this page section.

 As an empirical cultural science, Cultural Anthropology and European Ethnology deals with everyday cultural and social forms of expression in contemporary and historical lifeworlds.
 These forms of expression are studied in connection with social processes of transformation.
 The discipline uses contextual ethnography and cultural analysis as a means of examining ways of life and discourses, images of self and other, media, objects and practices as well as spaces of movement and encounter.

 In Austria, the discipline that succeeded Volkskunde is known as European Ethnology, Cultural Anthropology and Empirical Cultural Science.
 The discipline is taught at four universities in all, located in Graz, Vienna, Innsbruck and Klagenfurt.
-Here you can find information about the specialist institutes in neighbouring countries: Cooperations & Sources
+Here you can find information about the specialist departments in neighbouring countries: Cooperations & Sources

 Contact

-Institute for Cultural Anthropology and European Ethnology
+Department of Cultural Anthropology and European Ethnology

 Attemsgasse 25/I